UzairJ99/my-pokedex/README.md

 Scalability: Docker enables easy scaling and deployment to various environments.

 Streamlined Development: CI/CD pipeline allows automated testing and deployment, minimizing downtime and maintaining code quality.

+## Key Notes
+The application separates the api fetches from the client side code, which is achieved by having our fetchPokemon function calling the PokeApi in it's own file: [app/api/fetchPokemon/route.ts](https://github.com/UzairJ99/my-pokedex/blob/main/src/app/api/fetchPokemon/route.ts).
+This allows for separation of concerns so that the page component's job is to only render the UI.

+The app is dockerized for easier deployment and security.
+Two items in particular are dockerized: the My-Pokedex App itself, and Redis.
+An issue faced when initially connecting the two instances was the application was unable to connect to the Redis host, because Redis was blocking any outside connectivity.
+To resolve this, I put the redis and my-pokedex containers on the same network.
+This was done with the configuration code in [docker-compose.yml](https://github.com/UzairJ99/my-pokedex/blob/main/docker-compose.yml).
+Putting them on the same network allowed them to still be in their own containers while still being able to communicate.

+The dockerfile for the application is just an exact copy of the Next.js dockerfile example since no other configuration changes needed to be made.